Obmondo/kubeaid/argocd-helm-charts/oncall/Readme.md

 ### Adding Overrides

-- Keep the Cursor on your name and the date you want swap.
+- Keep the Cursor on your name and the date you want to swap.
   It will open the option for Override, click on that.
 - select the Employee from the drop-down menu with whom you have swapped and then save.
 - Repeat the same steps with the Employee with whom you have swapped the day.